b0nbon1/dope-stuff/README.md

-# Java Algorithms and Data Structures
+# Python Algorithms and Data Structures

-This repository contains Java based examples of many popular algorithms and data structures.
+This repository contains Python based examples of many popular algorithms and data structures.

 _☝ Note: that this project is meant to be used for learning and researching purposes